ENG-30072 - Writingscapes

 None

 How do you see the world around you?
 Imaginary geographies play an important role in understanding the spaces and places we encounter in our lives.
-During this module, you will read a range of critical material on the relationships between humans and their natural and social environments.
-You will draw on this to produce your own creative writing (poetry and/or prose--fiction and/or creative nonfiction and/or blog posts) throughout.
+During this module, you will read a range of critical material on relationships between humans and natural (other-/more-than-human) and social environments.
+You will draw on this reading to produce your own creative writing (poetry and/or fiction and/or creative nonfiction).
 You will also learn how to give and take constructive critique on your work from your peers, which will help you shape your writing through revision.

 Aims